Who do you think you are?

 Moving to New Brunswick

-Five years ago, my wife and I moved here to New Brunswick – for her to be closer to family and for me to fulfill my dream of living next to the ocean.
+Almost six years ago, not long after I’d turned 60, my wife and I moved from Alberta here to New Brunswick – for her to be closer to family and for me to fulfill my dream of living next to the ocean.

 Check and check.
-This little Acadian fishing village is everything I hoped it would be, and then some.
+This little Acadian fishing village on the Northumberland coast is everything I hoped it would be, and then some.
+I knew this was where I wanted to be but hadn’t yet figured out who.

-No need to bore with all the details but, in essence, most of the activities and opportunities with which I so completely self-identified in Alberta were not options that presented themselves to me here.
-Part of it was where we chose to live (i.e., off the beaten path) and part of it was Covid delaying so many opportunities for exploration.
-However, in my own case, it was also a series of false starts on some things that I thought I wanted to do and be but that simply didn’t turn out the way I’d planned.
+Most of the activities and opportunities I identified with in Alberta were not options here.
+Part of it was where we chose to live (off the beaten path), and part was COVID delaying exploration opportunities.
+However, in my case, it was also a series of false starts on some things that simply didn’t turn out as planned.

-So who exactly was I as a New Brunswicker?
+So, at age 60, who was I supposed to be as a come-from-away New Brunswicker?

 Russia invades Ukraine

-Then on February 24, 2022, Russia began its brutal full-scale invasion of Ukraine and my whole world changed.
-The invasion affected me very deeply on an emotional level, both because Ukraine is my ancestral homeland and because I still have family there.
-Moreover, I had studied Ukrainian history extensively during my undergrad years and my master’s degree is in Ukrainian history (handy thing that, as it turned out).
+Then, on February 24, 2022, Russia began its brutal full-scale invasion of Ukraine, and my whole world changed.
+The invasion affected me very deeply, both because Ukraine is my ancestral homeland and because I still have family there.
+Moreover, I’d studied Ukrainian history extensively as both an undergraduate and a graduate student.
+Handy thing that, as it turned out.

-All of a sudden, I found myself in a position where what I knew in terms of Ukrainian language and history was not only something with which I self-identified, but something that the government and the community in New Brunswick badly needed and that I could provide.
-Damned Russian invasion broke my heart and the cowardly and misguided response from other countries angered me (and does even more so now), but I found something that I’d been missing since we moved here, namely a sense of mission and purpose.
+Suddenly, my knowledge of Ukrainian language and history was not only part of my identity, but something that the people of New Brunswick badly needed.
+Damned Russian invasion broke my heart, but it gave me what I’d been missing since we moved here, namely a sense of mission and purpose.

 Opportunities to contribute